madisonksharp/beast-startup/notes.md

 ## Web services

+### Aspects of web services

 ### Web Server

+#### Daemon

+- The term daemon comes from the idea of something that is always there working in the background.
+- PM2

 - A computing device that is hosting a web service that knows how to accept incoming internet connections and speak the http protocol